redact3dd/Minecraft-info-bot/README.md

 ### Docker
 If you have Docker installed on your machine, another option is to use a Dockerfile

 There are two available options for Dockerfiles, the first being `Dockerfile.lightweight` and the second one `Dockerfile.standalone`.
 To install either of them, remove the extention and set the DISCORD_TOKEN environmental variable.
+Dockerfile.standalone requires an additional BOT_VERSION variable

 * Dockerfile.lightweight: lighter, requires the repository to be locally installed.
-Approximate size: 63.85 MB
+Approximate size: 65.38 MB
 * Dockerfile.standalone: doesn't require any additional file.
 Approximate size: 79 MB

 To create a lightweight container called "minecraft-info-bot", edit `Dockerfile.lightweight` and add your token after the `DISCORD_TOKEN` variable.
 Execute `docker.sh` using bash and wait for the container to be up and running

+**Important**: Data will **not** be persisted if you don't use a volume or a bind mount, check docker.sh for an example of bind mount

 If you need help with the bot, join the [Discord server](https://discord.gg/sBMGYXh)